Guidance for local authorities on the ways in which they can understand, engage and reassure their communities in following departure from the EU.

 A number of local authorities are complementing the work they are doing via residents’ events and road shows with online forums that can reach residents who are less likely to participate in the community.
 Local authorities can also use their own social media channels to signpost support and work with influential faith and community leaders to ensure these messages reach all communities.
 Working alongside intermediaries from the private sector or the community can be an effective way of offering reassurance.

 While there are many models of implementation, effective community engagement models often share a number of common practices.
-Below we provide some of the questions councils and their partners may wish to ask of themselves as they design their approaches to community engagement in the context of EU Exit.
+Below we provide some of the questions councils and their partners may wish to ask of themselves as they design their approaches to community engagement in the context of Brexit.

 Barking and Dagenham – listening to the community